An exploration licence (EL) is the principal title issued for exploration in the state of South Australia

 - Suitable project wide exploration program and commodity targets

 - Sufficiently sized (3 or more licences covering more than 1500 km2)

 - Tenements in good standing regarding all compliance issues

-For a tenement group to be considered for amalgamation of expenditure commitments or for further information please contact the Department of the Premier and Cabinet Exploration Assessment Team by DPC.Tenements@sa.gov.au.
+For a tenement group to be considered for amalgamation of expenditure commitments or to renew an existing amalgamated expenditure arrangement complete the required sections of the AEA Template and submit to DPC.Tenements@sa.gov.au.

 Any acquisition of interests in an EL by other parties, or agreements in relation to a future acquisition of interest (joint venture, transfers etc.) require the consent of the Ministers/Delegate after disclosure of all considerations involved.

 An application for consent must be lodged with the Department of the Premier and Cabinet and accompanied by the prescribed fee.
 While each case is examined on its merits, certain general rules guide the policy adopted by the Minister/Delegate, as follows: